section-engineering-education/engineering-education/content/articles/univariate-time-series-using-facebook-prophet/index.md

 ### Getting started with Facebook Prophet
 Facebook Prophet is an open-source library for forecasting time series data.
 It helps individuals and businesses analyze the market values and make future predictions.

-Facebook Prophet is performs forecasting using a decomposable additive model.
-The model has a non-linear trend that is fit with yearly, weekly, and daily seasonality and holiday effects.
+Facebook Prophet is performs forecasting based on decomposable additive model, where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.

 It decomposes time series data into the following components:

 #### Trend
 It is visible a pattern in data.
 A trend shows the long-term movement in the dataset.
 A trend can be upward (uptrend), downward(downtrend), or constant(horizontal).
-The trends in a dataset occur within a given time and then disappear.
+Trends usually happens for sometime and then disappears..

 The image below shows the three types of trends.